Changing homes

 - Mortgage approval

-If you're not comfortable with some conditions in the Offer to Purchase, you can sign a refusal and make a counter-offer which may or may not include a different sale price.
+If you're not comfortable with certain conditions in the purchase offer, you can sign a refusal and make a counter offer, which may or may not include a different sales price.

-Once the Offer to Purchase or counter-offer is accepted and all conditions are met, you can make the transaction official at the notary’s office by signing the Deed of Sale.
+Once the purchase offer or counter offer is accepted and all conditions are met, you can make the transaction official by sealing the deal at the notary’s office.

 Other tips